-Section III is suitable for families and beginner whitewater paddlers with class II to IV rapids, and makes for a beautiful day trip on the river for paddlers ages 8 and up.
-Section IV is more intense, with class V sections and the famed Five Falls, where the river descends 75 feet through a quarter-mile flume through five named rapids.
+Section III is suitable for families and beginner whitewater paddlers with class II to III rapids and one class IV at the end, making for a beautiful day trip on the river for paddlers ages eight and up.
+Section IV is more intense, with class IV sections and the famed Five Falls, where the river descends 75 feet through a quarter-mile flume through five named rapids.
 12 is the minimum age for Section IV trips, although tour companies and guides reserve the right to read the river each day and decide when it is safe for minors.

 Day trips are popular in this area, and there are also guided overnight trips that allow paddlers to get the best of the whitewater rafting in this area of Georgia on both Section III and IV of the Chattooga River.
 Overnight trips make a great weekend getaway for groups of friends or families looking for adventure, and are fully geared up by the tour companies—no camping equipment required!

-Columbus, GA is under a two-hour drive from Central Atlanta and is directly across the Chattahoochee River from Phenix City, AL. Columbus boasts the longest urban whitewater stretch in the world.
+Columbus, Georgia is under a two-hour drive from Central Atlanta and is directly across the Chattahoochee River from Phenix City, Alabama.
+Columbus boasts the longest urban whitewater stretch in the world.
 Run some of the best whitewater in the United States on class II to class IV rapids—both on the same 2.5-mile stretch of river, thanks to the dam-controlled water levels that rise in the afternoons.

-In the mornings, when rapids are class I to III, whitewater trips are suitable for anyone over age 7, while the bigger afternoon runs are best for age 12 and up.
+In the mornings, when rapids are class I to III, whitewater trips are suitable for anyone over age seven, while the bigger afternoon runs are best for age 12 and up.

 Atlanta is a historic city and worth visiting for the scenery, but it also provides great access to two rivers: the Chattooga and the Ocoee.
 Within two hours of Atlanta, some of the Southeast’s best whitewater rafting awaits.
 The Chattooga has great whitewater centered around Clayton (close to Helen), while rafting on the Ocoee can be found in neighboring Tennessee, beginning in Ducktown.